This post contains affiliate links. This recipe was brought to us by Huron House Bed and Breakfast.

 Is there a better date night location for Greg and I than a Brazilian Steakhouse?
 The answer is nope.
 When I told him that I’d be treating him to dinner at an all-you-can-eat meat restaurant in the heart of downtown Pittsburgh, he was all in.

-Opening on Monday, April 23 at the Luminere building (Oliver and Smithfield Streets, Pittsburgh), Fogo de Chao Pittsburgh is going to attract many couples for date nights, families for celebrations, and groups for events.
+Located at the Luminere building (Oliver and Smithfield Streets, Pittsburgh), Fogo de Chao Pittsburgh is going to attract many couples for date nights, families for celebrations, and groups for events.
 Fogo de Chao is a chain Brazilian steakhouse, but if I didn’t tell you that, you probably wouldn’t realize it when you first step into the building.

 The Bar Experience

-Instead, I opted for a delicious red wine while Greg went for the Carmelized Pineapple Old Fashioned.
+Like the Carmelized Pineapple Old Fashioned.
 I watched on as a bartender carmelized the pineapples and tried not to think about how amazing they’d be with the cane sugar.

 Before I dive in to tell you about the food, I have to stop and tell you about the service.
 It was so good, we had to ask the Manager over to thank him for the experience.
 From the host station to the bartenders, to the wait staff and Gauchos, not one person disappointed us.
 They worked together as a team like magic.